-Topic & Guiding Question Student Objectives Pennsylvania STEELS Standards for Science (2022) Lesson 1 Speed & Energy How is your body similar to a car?
+Topic & Guiding Question Student Objectives Indiana Academic Science Standards (2023) Lesson 1 Speed & Energy How is your body similar to a car?
 Students learn about stored energy and about the relationship between motion and energy.
 Students build models of an amusement park ride and discover how energy can be stored in materials.
 Stored energy can be converted to speed.
-3.2.4.A.
+ESSENTIAL 4-PS3-1.
 Use evidence to construct an explanation relating the speed of an object to the energy of that object.
 Lesson 2 Gravitational Energy, Speed, & Collisions What makes roller coasters go so fast?
 Students build a model of a roller coaster and carry out an investigation using marbles.
 Students learn that lifting an object up stores energy in the object.
 When the object falls, that stored energy is released.
 They realize that energy is transferred when objects collide.
-3.2.4.A.
+ESSENTIAL 4-PS3-1.
 Use evidence to construct an explanation relating the speed of an object to the energy of that object.
-3.2.4.C.
+4-PS3-3.
 Ask questions and predict outcomes about the changes in energy that occur when objects collide.
 Lesson 3 New!
 Collisions & Energy Transfer How can marbles save the world?
 Students investigate how energy transfers when objects collide.
 In the activity, Bumper Jumper, students ask questions and make predictions about how far a marble will launch over a jump after colliding with other objects.
-3.2.4.C.
+4-P\$3-3.
 Ask questions and predict outcomes about the changes in energy that occur when objects collide.
 Lesson 4 Energy Transfer & Engineering Could you knock down a building using only dominoes?
 Students experiment with ways to store and release energy, creating the beginning of a chain reaction machine with a lever and a ramp.
 Students figure out that a domino standing on end is storing energy, only requiring a small amount of energy (a tiny push) to release the stored energy.
-3.2.4.D.
+ESSENTIAL 4-PS3-4.
 Apply scientific ideas to design, test, and refine a device that converts energy from one form to another.
+3-5-ETS1-1.
+Define a simple design problem reflecting a need or a want that includes specified criteria for success and constraints on materials, time, or cost.